jchapman3773/Capstone-2/README.md

 # Future Work

+I would like to create a new error metric to account for images from the 'Both' category being classified as 'Banana' or 'Person' to give the model partial credit.

 With my current model, I would like to explore unfreezing more layers and gradually retraining to see if I can improve my model.

 Next, I plan to add to my current structure to change it from a classification prediction to a regression prediction model.
 Then, I will train it on image data with corresponding dimensions of bananas and people in the image.